nikolamanushev48/WriteItDown/README.md

 - Create new notes with a title and content.
 - View and edit existing notes.
 - Delete notes you no longer need.
+- Pin notes to the Home Screen.
 - Simple and intuitive user interface.
-- Responsive design for mobile and desktop.
+- Responsive design for mobile.

 ## Demo

-You can try out the application [here](#insert-link-to-demo).
+You can check out the application functionalities [here](https://youtu.be/0dBZCL17kA8).

 ## Getting Started